lucassaid/portfolio/public/projects/flash-meet.md

 ## More (was) coming soon

 I was working to make the app more stable and compatible, to add features such as polls, screen sharing and file sharing.
 But, since apps like google meet already had everything I was trying to accomplish, I decided to abandon the project.
-So long Flash, you'll never get to beat your rival Zoom 👊.
-(If you haven't seen the tv shows or the comics please ignore this bad joke and forgive me)
+So long Flash, you'll never get to beat Zoom 👊. (please ignore this bad joke and forgive me)